learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 ### Overview

-Once you've opened your lab locally, you'll be ready to start solving it.
+Once you've opened your lab in Nitrous, you'll be ready to start solving it.
 This is the fun part!

 All of the labs on Learn are written with an RSpec test suite that you can use to confirm that you've fulfilled the requirements of the lab.
 RSpec is a testing library that ruby developers use everyday, so again, as you work on Learn, you're also learning the same tools and workflows that developers use.